TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/BrowserJS/Package/Documentation/Logging/BasicFrontEndLogger/BasicFrontEndLogger.md

 The common concept is:

 * On production building mode (`__IS_PRODUCTION_BUILDING_MODE__` global variable) we are submitting the log by Sentry API.
-  In the case of `throwErrorAndLog`, we should erase the error's message to hide it from users but still need to trow it.
+  In the case of `throwErrorWithFormattedMessage`, we should erase the error's message to hide it from users but still need to trow it.
 * On other project building modes basically no need to submit the data, so you can delegate the console output to `BasicFrontEndLogger`.